mreferre/eksutils/README.md

 #### What's the version of the utilities included?

 With exception of the IAM Authenticator and the eksuser util, all the other utilities are installed using the *latest version* available at the time of the docker build.
 For this reason the date for the build is going to be used as the `tag` for the container image.
-The IAM Authenticator version instead is hard wired in the [Dockerfile](https://github.com/mreferre/eksutils/blob/master/Dockerfile).

-The latest container build has a tag of `01-feb-2019` and this is the current version of the tools included:
-- AWS CLI: `aws-cli/1.16.96 Python/2.7.14 Linux/4.14.88-88.76.amzn2.x86_64 botocore/1.12.86`
-- AWS CDK: `aws-cdk@0.26.0`
-- kubectl: `v1.14.0`
-- IAM Authenticator for AWS: `2018-07-26`
-- helm: `v2.12.3`
-- eksctl: `0.1.20-rc.2`
-- eksuser: `0.1.1`
-- kubecfg: `0.9.1`
-- k9s: `0.3.0`
+A few utilities (e.g. the IAM Authenticator) have releases that are fixed and are defined in the [Dockerfile](https://github.com/mreferre/eksutils/blob/master/Dockerfile).

 #### How can I use it?

 The only pre-requisite for this to work is a Docker runtime.

-You have a couple of options.
+You have a few options.

 ##### Option #1